What is a hypervisor

 For administrators using type 2 hypervisors such as VMware workstation, there are not many VMs need to be backed up, and no excessive requirement for downtime.
 Therefore, you can backup VMware workstation VMs by manually copying the VM files or export VMs to OVF templates.

-However, for administrators using type 1 hypervisors, free built-in features are always not enough due to the higher requirements of enterprise development environments.
+For administrators using type 1 hypervisors, however, free built-in features are always not enough due to the higher requirements of enterprise development environments.
 And the license fees for advanced backup features may be uneconomical or just unaffordable.

 So, IT staffs often use professional backup tools to compensate for the built-in features.
 Here I recommend you AOMEI Cyber Backup for the following benefits:

-✦ Multiple VMs Backup: with 3 easy steps you can create a complete automatic backup task of multiple, or even all VMs on the host.
+✦ Multiple VMs Backup: with 3 easy steps you can create a complete automatic backup task of multiple VMs on the host.

-✦ Role Assignment: allows one administrator to create sub-accounts with limited privileges, effectively avoid errors caused by others’ mis-operations.
+✦ Role Assignment: allows one administrator to create sub-accounts with limited privileges, effectively reduce human errors.

-You can click the following button to start a free trial.
+You can click the following button to enjoy the freeware:

 By opening a hypervisor, you open a door to the world of virtualization.
 No matter you want to create new VMs to run different OSs, or just convert physical to virtual machine, you operate on a hypervisor.